msnm/DiscoveringBigData/hadoop/notes/HadoopsEcosystem.md

 the Spark API.
 Instead of using your Scala map/reduce/flatMap/groupBy functions you will use the Spark implementations.
 To see my code quests I tried to resolve with Spark go to [this repo](https://github.com/msnm/DiscoveringBigData/tree/master/spark/code/helloworld/src/main/scala/spark/exercises)

+Before continuing I want to note that I will not explore MapReduce, because I've read that it's  legacy software and should not be used anymore for new projects.
+Spark is seems much faster according to several articles I have read.
+The key difference why Spark is faster is that it stores the subresults of its computations in memory where MapReduces stores these on disk which is much slower.